vierofernando/username601/DEPRECATED.md

 ## DEPRECATED COMMANDS<br>
 these are commands i decided to delete with the reasons.

+### 1wonka, 1fry, 1money, 1doge, 1philosoraptor
+Have been merged down to `1bottomtext`

 ### 1ytthumbnail<br>
 Completely pointless and also buggy regex<br>